Jack Robertson (footballer, born 1902)

-Jack Robertson (23 June 1902 – 23 December 1972) was a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
+Jack Robertson (23 June 1902 – 23 December 1972) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).

 Family

 The son of John Robertson, and Margaret Robertson, née Campbell, John Robertson was born at Melbourne on 23 June 1902.

 Military service

 Robertson later served in the Australian Army during World War II.

 Death

 He died at Middle Park, Victoria on 23 December 1972.